 Across all healthcare specialties, prescription medications play a fundamental and substantial role in safeguarding and improving patient health.
-Roughly two-thirds of Americans (approximately 131 million people) take at least one prescription, and for people over 45, the average number of prescription drugs taken daily is four.
+Roughly two-thirds of Americans (approximately 131 million people) take at least one prescription.
+People over age 45 take an average of four prescription drugs daily.

 In 2021, providers wrote nearly 6.5 billion prescriptions.
 Patients don’t always pick up their medications from the pharmacy, but a growing number of them do.
 Pharmacies filled more than 4.5 million prescriptions in 2020, and experts estimate patients will retrieve nearly 5 million in 2025.